Eriziel/Portfolio/README.md

 ### Description:

   www.pracuj.pl is popular in Poland work service website.
 Its main goal is to intercede beetwen employer and employee.
 It provides helpful tools to simplify the work application for example: Resume creator, advanced work search, salary calculator.

+### 1. Project Mind map: